firesidefiction/firesidefiction.github.io/submissions.md

 - Sending your story to other venues (simultaneous submissions) is okay, but we ask that you please withdraw immediately if you take another offer by emailing [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com).

 ### Please don’t send us:
-- Stories that promote fascism, racism, sexism, homophobia, ableism, etc.
+- Stories that promote fascism, racism, sexism, ableism, homophobia, transphobia, fatphobia, etc.
 - Stories longer than 3,000 words.
 (Please don't email to ask if you're the special exception — you're not.)
 - PDF files.
 - Submissions via email.
 Emailed submissions will be deleted unread.
 Please use the submissions form that will be available on this page when submissions are open.
 - Stories that use intellectual property that is under copyright.
 (We enjoy fanfic, but we don't publish it.)

 ### What to expect from us:
-- Fireside acquires English language rights in print, digital, and audio formats.
+- Fireside acquires English language rights in print and digital formats.
 Please see our [Story Contract Boilerplate](https://firesidefiction.com/legal/story-contract-boilerplate) for the full text of our contract.
-- First responses (either a rejection or a second round notice) within approximately 30 days from the end of the submissions period, and a final decision on second-round holds approximately 60 days after that.
+- First responses (either a rejection or a second-round notice) within approximately 30 days from the end of the submissions period, and a final decision on second-round holds approximately 60 days after that.
 If there’s any major delay to this timing, we’ll let you know.
-- Payment of 12.5 cents per word for accepted stories.
+- Payment of USD 12.5 cents per word for accepted stories.

 ----